Deterministic Protocols in the SINR Model without Knowledge of Coordinates: Wakeup

 \subsection{Tree-Cutter}

 \emph{Tree-Cutter} takes the forest of trees created by \emph{Tree-Grower} and reduces the height of every tree to at most one, i.e. forms stars, while creating new stars if necessary.

-For a given leader, each of its immediate children is called its \textbf{follower}.
-A node can be a follower of only one leader.
+For a given leader, each of its immediate children is called its \textbf{follower}.\footnote{At the end of \emph{Tree-Grower}, each tree may have a single leader and multiple children as well as children of children and so on.
+Only a subset of those children will become followers of that leader.} A node can be a follower of only one leader.
 A node which is not a leader is said to \textbf{align} itself to a leader when it hears from a leader and decides to make that leader its parent.
 It then becomes that node's follower.
 During the procedure, a node can have one of the following three statuses: leader, follower, or neutral.
 A \textbf{neutral node} is a node which has not aligned itself to a leader (or anointed as a leader yet).
+All nodes are initially neutral nodes with the exception of the roots (leaders) of trees formed by the end of \emph{Tree-Grower}.
+Those nodes stay leaders at the beginning of \emph{Tree-Cutter}.

 Define one \textbf{phase} of \emph{Tree-Cutter} as $5$ executions of an ssf schedule.
 For a group of nodes, passing a \textbf{token} amongst themselves, the token is just a message sent or received by the nodes.
 In a given phase, a \textbf{potential leader} is a neutral node which has a token.